-If a decision is made to report the matter to the police, the Headteacher or a member of the Pastoral Team will make the report.
+If a decision is made to report the matter to the police, a member of the senior leadership team/pastoral team or DSL will make the report.

 The school will not interfere with any police action taken.
 However, the school may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action.